MFT Degrees, Schools, and Careers in Kentucky

 Located in Lexington, the University of Kentucky offers a Master’s degree in family science with an emphasis on couple and family therapy.
 As indicated on the program website, coursework focuses on providing background in human development and evidence-based treatments, including sex therapy and play therapy.
 Students complete clinical practicums at a range of sites in the surrounding area, as well as the University’s Family Center.

 Finally, the University of Louisville’s Kent School of Social Work offers a Master’s of Science in Social Work with a specialization in Couple and Family Therapy (CFT), with particular emphasis on working with traditionally under-served couples and families.
 Different from many other programs in MFT, the program offers dual training in CFT and social work, which provides students with a unique training background that could confer benefits in employment opportunities following graduation and the option of pursuing licensure as a Licensed Clinical Social Worker.
 The program is 81 credit-hours, and students pursue a variety of clinical practicum experiences (totaling around 500 hours) during both their first or second year.
-If students wish to have increased flexibility, they can opt to pursue coursework part-time and extend the length of the program to three years.

 Online MFT Degrees in Kentucky